 For three years I worked with the non-profit National Council of Teachers of English (NCTE) as the social media coordinator for their higher education affiliate groups.
 This included creating an overall social media strategy, formulating policies for employees and scheduling daily content to networks with a focus on higher education communities.
 The three groups – the Conference on College Composition and Communication (CCCC), Two Year College English Association (TYCA), Conference on English Education (CEE) – were brought into Twitter, Facebook, LinkedIn, Tumblr, Pinterest and Instagram.
 I provided content for humanities teachers and scholars on issues, initiatives, and programs related to professional practices.

 As I tell my students, the strategy for using social media is very similar whether you work with a small business or large organization.
-Yes, the neighborhood restaurant and a national restaurant chain have differences in scale, but concerns about ethical and legal use of networks and messages, and building community and engagement exists in organizations of all sizes.
+Yes, the neighborhood restaurant and a national restaurant chain have differences in scale, but concerns about the ethical and legal use of networks and messages, and building community and engagement exists in organizations of all sizes.